 Create engaging images for your social media posts in 30s.

 A simple WordPress site builder & its free forever.

 It’s hard getting any review but it’s particularly hard getting Yelp reviews.
-They filter many, many more than make it through.
-I have seen filtering rates as hight as 85% of first time reviewers.
+They filter many, many more than making it through.
+I have seen filtering rates as high as 85% of first-time reviewers.
 Unless the reviewer has either lots of Yelp friends or lots of Yelp reviews, their reviews will be nuked.

-Yelp, of course doesn’t want you asking for reviews.
+Yelp, of course, doesn’t want you asking for reviews.
 That is, to some extent, craziness on the part of Yelp and you are going to ask anyway.
-(As a note it’s not against their TOS, it’s just a “recommendation” that you not ask for reviews.)
+(As a note it’s not against their TOS, it’s just a “recommendation” that you do not ask for reviews.)